mvysny/mvysny.github.io/_posts/2022-5-27-eat-your-own-dogfood.md

 2. Advanced - I can somehow create an intraweb portal!
 I have so much power at my fingertips!
 3. Master - I have combined all design patterns into my code.
-I'm using all cool frameworks and my app needs 45 kubernetes pods to run and a dark incantations of 100-strong team of developers, managers and managers of managers.
+I'm using all cool frameworks and my app needs 45 kubernetes pods to run and a dark incantations of 100-strong team of developers, managers, and managers of managers.
 I'm the king and the *real* developer, everybody else is just cute.
 4. Guru - I have removed all frameworks and approaches except those I really need.
    I know how stupid I was before.